jina-ai/jina/docs/get-started/create-app.md

 ```{figure} deploy-jcloud-ongoing.png
 ```

-Deployment is fully automatic and takes a few minutes.
+Deploying a Flow to the cloud is fully automatic and takes a few minutes.

 After it is done, you should see the following message in the terminal.